 TIP: Before we go any further, always make sure to do a backup before you delete.
 Read our section on Data Backup Tools to learn about the options and process.

 There are several options for optimizing your Salesforce Data Storage.

 Option 1: Clean Up Unnecessary Data MANUALLY

-One way to cleanup your data is to use a tool that will help you to remove the data.
+One way to clean up your data is to use a tool that will help you to remove it.

 There are a number of tools that you can use to delete some of your data manually:

-These solutions will work for you, but won’t be the most efficient option.
+These solutions will work for you but are not the most efficient option.
 In addition to monetary cost, they will also require a substantial investment of your time.
 You will have to constantly repeat your backup and deletion processes manually and if you make a mistake it could be catastrophic.

 Option 2: Clean Up Unnecessary Data AUTOMATICALLY

 If you do not want to spend a lot of time removing your data, you can automate the removal of your data using - Storage Helper, a native Salesforce AppExchange app.
 While Storage Helper does have a paid, Premium Edition, you can get started for free using the Free Edition.
 The Premium Edition is priced very economically given the amount of storage costs you will save.
 One customer saved $13,000 per year (€12,192.83) using Storage Helper.